Polish court ruling to determine fate of human rights office

 If it does, that would open the way for a new procedure allowing Law and Justice to take control of the office, bypassing the need for the Senate’s approval, perhaps by appointing an acting ombudsman who could remain in place for years.

-Bodnar said he believes the government’s intention is to turn the human rights commissioner’s office into “a facade institution without any influence and daily impact on the protection of rights of people.”
+Bodnar said his biggest fear is that the institution could “redefine rights” in a way that would offer less protection to vulnerable groups.

-He said his biggest fear is that the institution could “redefine rights” in a way that would offer less protection to vulnerable groups.
+Laurent Pech, a professor of European law at Middlesex University in London who has been a sharp critic of the judicial changes in Poland, said that “the unconstitutional capture of the Polish Ombudsman’s office” would complete “Poland’s slow-motion constitutional coup d’etat.”